Of course, too often we don't follow up on the plans we

 be my strong point!

-In one of my more recent film performances I played a club member in a
+another film performance I played a club member in a

 short called Now You Hazz Jazz.
 Written by its director, the story is